No. While early adopters were large enterprises, mid-market brands increasingly adopt headless to gain agility

 7 Key Features Of Headless Commerce Architecture

-Here are some key features of headless commerce architecture:
+Here are the key features that define headless commerce architecture:

 1. Separation of Front‑End and Back‑End